Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 Below is a small section from a post I wrote Drawing Tips For Enhancing Drawing Skills.

-Before you can start to draw realistic objects you need to understand what pencils will produce the perfect marks for each situation you encounter.
+Before you start to draw realistic objects, you need to understand what pencils will produce the perfect marks for each situation you encounter.

 Graphite grading scales are used to measure the hardness of a pencil’s graphite core.